LFKoning/cookiecutter_package/README.md

 the current folder.
 If you navigate to the package folder, you will see a skeleton with the default file layout to create a simple Python package.

-Depending on the final three choices, cookiecutter will also:
+Depending on the final three choices, cookiecutter will also have:

-1. Have initialized a local git repository.
+1. Initialized a local git repository.
 2. Set the git remote to the correct Azure DevOps repository.
 3. Created a new Anaconda environment with the name of your package.
-4. Installed development packages; black, pylint, pre-commit.
+4. Installed development packages; isort, black, pylint, pre-commit.
-5. Installed pre-commit hooks for black, pylint, et cetera.
+5. Installed pre-commit hooks for isort, black, pylint, et cetera.

 So you should be all good to go; good luck!